Matera: Cisterns and water collection

 Matera was built above a deep ravine called Gravina of Matera that divides the territory into two areas.
 Matera was built such that it is hidden, but made it difficult to provide a water supply to its inhabitants.
 Early dwellers invested tremendous energy in building cisterns and systems of water channels.

 The largest cistern has been found under Piazza Vittorio Veneto, the Palombaro Lungo that was built in 1832.
-With its solid pillars carved from the rock and a vault height of more than fifteen metres, it is a veritable water cathedral, which is navigable by boat.
+With its solid pillars carved from the rock and a vault height of more than fifteen metres, it is navigable by boat.
 Like other cisterns in the town, it collected rainwater that was filtered and flowed in a controlled way to the Sassi.

 There were also a large number of little superficial canals that fed pools and hanging gardens.
 Moreover, many bell-shaped cisterns in dug houses were filled up by seepage.
 Later, when the population increased, many of these cisterns were turned into houses and other kinds of water-harvesting systems were realised.

 Some of these more recent facilities have the shape of houses submerged in the earth.